APLMOOC/APLMOOC/docs/course/ch6/part5.md

 As above, nesting turns arrays into scalars, which allows operators like ``¨`` each to match arbitrary rank arrays together as if they were scalars.

-For example, we can create the conjugation table of the finnish verb 'haluta' in the present by matching vectors of strings together
+For example, we can create the conjugation table of the Finnish verb 'haluta' in the present by matching vectors of strings together

 ```apl
       ⊢pronouns ← 'Minä' 'Sinä' 'Hän' 'Me' 'Te' 'He'